Trace Reconstruction with Language Models: Experiments

 We first evaluate reconstruction performance on synthetic data generated as described in Section~\ref{gen} for three sequence lengths $L = 60$, $110$, and $180$, which are representative of existing DNA data storage systems.

 We train a decoder-only transformer model with \(\sim\)38M parameters on \(\sim\)300M examples (\(\sim\)440B tokens), totaling \(1.0 \times 10^{20}\) FLOPs.
-The model is trained over cluster sizes \(N \in [2, 10]\), uniformly sampling \(N\) for each training instance.
-This gives only a small performance trade-off compared to training separate models for each cluster size (see Figure~\ref{fig:sweep}, right panel).
-We chose the model size based on the scaling law analysis in Section~\ref{scaling_laws}, which shows that increasing the number of parameters further does not improve performance.
+We choose the model size based on the scaling law analysis in Section~\ref{scaling_laws}, which shows that increasing the number of parameters further does not improve performance.

-We train our deep learning baselines, RobuSeqNet (\(\sim\)3M parameters) and DNAformer (\(\sim\)100M parameters), on the same training set.
-We do not match compute budgets as RobuSeqNet has a much smaller model size, and matching compute would require significantly longer training.
-However, in Appendix~\ref{sec:dl_method_comparison}, we show that TReconLM also outperforms RobuSeqNet when controlling for model size and DNAformer based on the performance reported in their original paper~\citep{bar2025scalable}.

-We evaluate all reconstruction algorithms on a shared test set of 50K randomly generated examples, constructed in the same way as the training data.
-Each example is generated by first sampling a quaternary ground-truth sequence of length \(L\) uniformly at random and then independently introducing insertions, deletions, and substitutions at each position with error probabilities drawn uniformly from the interval \([0.01, 0.1]\).
+We train our deep-learning baselines, RobuSeqNet ($\sim$3M parameters) and DNAformer ($\sim$100M parameters), on the same training set.
+We do not match compute since RobuSeqNet's smaller model size would require significantly longer training.
+In Appendix~\ref{sec:dl_method_comparison}, we show that TReconLM also outperforms RobuSeqNet when controlling for compute and model size, and DNAformer based on the self-reported performance in~\citet{bar2025scalable}.
+We evaluate all algorithms on a shared test set of 50K randomly generated examples, constructed in the same way as the training set.

 Figure~\ref{fig:synthetic_L110} shows the average Levenshtein distances and failure rates.
-TReconLM outperforms all baseline methods across all cluster sizes \( N \in [2, 10] \) considered.
-Results for sequence lengths \( L = 60 \) and \( L = 180 \) are provided in Appendix~\ref{sec:additional_results_ids}, showing that TReconLM also outperforms baseline methods on synthetic data for both shorter and longer sequences.
+TReconLM outperforms all baseline methods across all cluster sizes \( N \in [2, 10] \), reconstructing 11.9\% more sequences than the state-of-the-art ITR algorithm.
+In Appendix~\ref{sec:additional_results_ids}, we show that TReconLM also outperforms all baselines for shorter ($L = 60$) and longer ($L = 180$) sequences.
+In Appendix~\ref{failure_mode}, we analyze failure modes and find that consecutive repeated nucleotides have a 1.41 times higher error rate than expected under uniform difficulty across patterns, which we explain by the fact that they occur less frequently under our data generation.